hweikel/travelog/content/posts/2021-05-15/index.md

 ![](/posts/2021-05-15/arran8.JPG)

 At dawn, it became evident that we had slept just beside a golf course.
-After a leisurely breakfast, I removed a shard of granite lodged deep in my palm and broke camp, walking down to the coast and Brodick’s ferry station, where the long journey to Edinburgh would resume.
+I removed a shard of granite lodged deep in my palm and broke camp, walking down to the coast and Brodick’s ferry station, where the long journey to Edinburgh would begin.